 - 1. Fill slowly and be sure that the hose you use to fill the on-board water storage tank is smaller than the water fill opening to allow excess water and air to escape as tank fills.
-The higher the pressure of water you force into your water tank the greater the likelihood of damage to your camper.
+The higher the pressure of water you force into your water tank the greater the likelihood of damage to your RV.
 When you force water into a water tank you can actually balloon a 40-gallon tank to accept 60 gallons of water swelling the tank to a size too large to be contained in the area that houses the tank.
-This pressure can actually tear apart the structure of the floor on your camper. - 2.
-Do not leave the camper unattended while filling. - 3.
+This pressure can actually tear apart the structure of the floor on your RV. - 2.
+Do not leave the RV unattended while filling. - 3.
 Do not wedge the water hose into the fill spout. - 4.
 "Full condition" indication is water back flushing by the water hose and out of the air vent adjacent to the fill spout. - 5.
 Discontinue filling immediately on observation of "full" signal.

-CAUTION: Improper filling can cause hydraulic force which can damage your camper floor sections.
+CAUTION: Improper filling can cause hydraulic force which can damage your RV floor sections.
 You must leave space around fill hose (AN OVERSIZED HOSE WILL NOT ALLOW THE SPACE REQUIRED TO PREVENT PRESSURE BUILD UP).
 The vent can only release a fraction of the pressure created when filling tank.
-CAUTION: Always fill your onboard water tank in such a way as to allow excess water to escape through the water fill and vent.
-BEFORE FILLING YOUR CAMPER FOR THE FIRST TIME YOU NEED TO READ AND UNDERSTAND THE WARNINGS SET OUT IN DIAGRAM.
-(Page 16A)